ArjunVasavan/ArjunVasavan/README.md

 I work on firmware, device drivers, and system-level programming.
 If something interests me, I'll build it and push it to GitHub.

 Currently diving deep into **C programming and Linux internals** at Emertxe.
-My go-to tools are Vim, GDB, and an oscilloscope.
+My go-to tools are Vim, GDB.

 I'm most interested in real-time systems, low-level optimization, and understanding how things work at the hardware level.